dojo/widget-core/README.md

 					this._focusedInputKey--;
 				}
 				// calling focus resets the widget so that `this.shouldFocus`
-				// will return true on it's next use this.focus();
+				// will return true on its next use this.focus();
 			}